National Anthem of Honduras

 The "National Anthem of Honduras" (Himno Nacional de Honduras) was adopted by presidential decree 42 in 1915.
 The lyrics were written by Augusto C. Coello and the music composed by Carlos Hartling.

-Unofficially, the anthem is sometimes called "Tu bandera es un lampo de cielo" ("Your flag is a splendour of sky"), which is in the first line of the chorus.
+Unofficially, the anthem is sometimes called "Tu bandera es un lampo de cielo" ("Your flag is a splendour of sky"), which is the first line of the chorus, as a type of incipit.

 History

 Between independence from Spain in 1821 and 1915, Honduras did not have an official national anthem and used various unofficial anthems such as "La Granadera" (by Rómulo E. Durón), "El Himno Marcial", "Un Salva Hondureño" (of unknown authorship), "Himno Nacional" (by Valentín Durón), "Marcha a Gerardo Barrios" (by Belgian author Coussin, used during the presidency of José María Medina) and the "Himno Hondureño".

 In 1904, a group of intellectuals proposed to President Manuel Bonilla a competition to find a national anthem, but a competition was not held until 1910 with Decree No. 115, during the presidency of Miguel Rafael Dávila Cuéllar, at the initiative of deputies Rómulo E. Durón and Ramón Valladares.
 This competition was declared void in 1912, because the ten works presented did not meet the requirements.

 Later, a competition was held in which those who competed included Valentín Durón, Santos B. Tercero, Jerónimo Reyna, Juan Ramón Molina and Alfonso Guillén Zelaya.
 The works were published in the Revista del Archivo y Biblioteca Nacional.
 The competition was won by a poem titled "Canto a Honduras" or "Canto a mi patria", by writer Augusto C. Coello.
 German-born composer Carlos Hartling was commissioned to compose the music for the anthem, which he did in 1903, although he had previously written scores for the anthem while lyrics were not available.

 The anthem was made official on 13 November 1915 with Decree No. 42 by President Alberto de Jesús Membreño, which was published in Gazette No. 4 529 of 15 January 1916 and approved by decree number 34 of 23 January 1917.
 It was first performed at the Guadalupe Reyes School in Tegucigalpa on 15 September 1915, and performances in official functions began in 1917, the first of which was a performance at the Escuela Normal de Señoritas in Comayagüela.
 An official explanation of the anthem by Gualberto Cantarero Palacios was later published by the Ministry of Public Education.